birkirbrynjarsson/dotfiles/README.md

 Clean installation of MacOS, preferably _Mojave_ as that's what it has been tested on.

-## Manual setup
+# Manual Setup
-I've opted out of creating a script to automate the whole setup process.
-I enjoy going through all the steps as well as maintaining this documentation which is enforced instead.
+There's no single script that automates the whole process.
+I do enjoy going through the steps as well as maintaining this documentation.

 Install the **Xcode Command Line Tools**